seanhatton/repronim.org/content/resources/tutorials/repronim-containers.md

 ### Notes

 - aforementioned example requires DataLad >= 0.11.5 and datalad-containers >= 0.4.0;
-- for more eleborate example with use of [reproman] to parallelize execution on remote resources, see [ReproNim/reproman PR#438](https://github.com/ReproNim/reproman/pull/438);
+- for more elaborate example with use of [reproman] to parallelize execution on remote resources, see [ReproNim/reproman PR#438](https://github.com/ReproNim/reproman/pull/438);
 - a copy of the dataset is made available from [`///repronim/ds000003-qc`](http://datasets.datalad.org/?dir=/repronim/ds000003-qc) and [ds000003-qc][https://github.com/ReproNim/ds000003-qc].